colah/NN-Topology-Post/index.md

 Thus, if W has a non-zero determinant, our layer is a homeomorphism. ∎

-It's actually a bit stronger than this.
-As our animation suggests, we can continuously deform from the identity function to the neural network layer.
-(Though we may need to permute two of the output dimensions.)
-This is very significant and we will discuss it later.

-These results also hold if we compose arbitrarily many of these layers together.
+This result continues to hold if we compose arbitrarily many of these layers together.

 Topology and Classification